 Some large industries are taking steps to use water more efficiently.
 But this raises questions of revenue implications for municipalities because, as services like water become decentralised, certain consumers become more self-reliant.

 A more “sensible” approach is the one taken by petrochemical giant Sasol in the Emfuleni district in south Gauteng, he said.
+The company found that it could save 10 times more water by reducing leaks in the townships than it could by making water savings in its plant.

 According to a 2014 presentation, Sasol needs about 150-million cubic litres each year to operate, 80% of which is sourced from the Vaal River system.
 This equates to roughly 4% of the demand on the river.